arjennings/Jennings-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 4. Run the App

-5. Access the app locally after it launches to see the visualizations
+5. Access the app after it launches to see the visualizations

 Warning: I have had issues with running this in the cloud.
 If that persists, I recommend downloading 'Test Data.csv' to your computer and running it locally.
 Here is a link: https://drive.google.com/file/d/1ICMN6c93v-mOzHECmYjAIpyIpKWfElTw/view?usp=sharing

+Here is a link to the app on streamlit cloud: https://arjennings-jennings-data--mlunsupervisedappjenningsfinal-amrzbf.streamlit.app/

 ### Summary of App Features